-To all the moms out there (including my own!), happy Mother’s Day!
-We all have our own unique relationships and therefore unique lists with an endless number of things we can and should thank our moms for.
+To all the dads out there, happy Father’s Day!
+We all have our own unique relationships and therefore unique lists with an endless number of things we can and should thank our dads for.
 But the one thing we all have in common is there are not enough words and never the perfect gifts that fully encompass how thankful we are for all they’ve given us.
-Bath salts, candles, and lotions are nice.
-A massage or pedicure sounds even better!
-These gifts are kind, but they pale in comparison to all the tangible and intangible things you mother has given you over the years.
+A dapper tie, classic “#1 dad” t-shirt, a new tool for the toolbox, the hippest craft beers, these are all great.
+These gifts are kind, but they pale in comparison to all the tangible and intangible things your *pops* has given you over the years.

-That’s why I propose this year you give your mom a gift that’s unconventional, yet incredibly valuable..an estate plan!
+That’s why I propose this year you give your father a gift that’s unconventional, yet incredibly valuable…an estate plan!
 Why is this one of the greatest gifts for a loved one?

 - An estate plan leads to peace of mind.
-Your mom can feel good knowing if the unexpected happens, then the legal “stuff” surrounding your life is accounted for.
+Your dad can feel good knowing if the unexpected happens, then the legal “stuff” surrounding your life is accounted for.

 - Estate planning means that you (the testator) get to make the decisions about who you want to have what stuff and when.

 - Estate planning isn’t just about death.
-Documents like financial and health care powers of attorney play an important role if your mom were to be incapacitated by an debilitating accident or illness.
-Everyone wants the ability to choose the people they want to make important decisions regarding their money and health instead of a court appointed guardian or conservator.
+Documents like financial and health care powers of attorney play an important role if (gosh forbid!) your father were to be incapacitated by an accident or illness.
+Everyone wants the ability to choose the people they want to make important decisions regarding their money and health instead of a court-appointed guardian or conservator.

-- Estate planning saves your mother’s family (like you!) time and money in attorney’s fee and court costs in the probate process.
+- Estate planning saves your family (including dads for sure!) time and money in attorney’s fees and court costs in the probate process.

-- By encouraging your mom to estate plan, you recognizing that you want her wishes to be heard on important matters like disposition of final remains and a living will.
-(It makes up for all the times you didn’t follow her directions as a kid!)
+- By encouraging your father to execute an estate plan, you are recognizing that you want his wishes to be heard on important matters like disposition of final remains and a living will.
+(It makes up for all the times you didn’t follow directions as a kid!)

-- Estate plans can also be seen as a representation of your everlasting love for your mother, because estate plans never expire!
-They need to be reviewed regularly and updated when goals or big life changing events happen, but a valid estate plan will last as long as your mom wants it to.
-What other Mother’s Day gifts can you say that about?
+- Estate plans can also be seen as a representation of your everlasting love for your father, because estate plans never expire!
+They need to be reviewed regularly and updated when goals or big life-changing events happen, but a valid estate plan will last as long as your mom wants it to.
+What other Father’s Day gifts can you say that about?

 How do you gift someone an estate plan you ask?
 Well, you certainly can’t buy one at a store, but this is your chance to get creative.

-- Help her gather her information to fill out the Estate Plan Questionnaire.
+- Help dad gather information to fill out an Estate Plan Questionnaire.
 An Estate Plan Questionnaire helps you and your attorney collect all the important details related to your estate in one place.

 - Gift your assistance.
-Let your mom know that when she’s ready to discuss her planning decisions that you’ll be there to listen, and if necessary, bring your siblings (if any) and other family members to the table so that everyone is on the same page.
+Let your father know that when he’s ready to discuss his planning decisions that you’ll be there to listen, and if necessary, bring your siblings (if any) and all other family members to the table so that everyone is on the same page.

-Already got your mom a gift?
-That’s cool.
-I’m sure she would love it in addition to the estate plan!
+Already got your dad a gift?
+That’s wonderful!
+I’m sure he would love it in addition to an estate plan!